bolsote/isoduration/README.md

 ### Why do you not support `<insert here a weird case>`?
 Probably because the standard doesn't allow me to.

-### Why is it not possible to substract a datetime from a duration?
+### Why is it not possible to subtract a datetime from a duration?
 I'm confused.

 ### Why should I use this over some other thing?